mezla/cs162-hw/hw3/design.md

          - The returned pointer should be NULL in case of failure.

       - Implementation
-         - Align size to the requested size
+         - Align the requested size
          - If no block is allocated yet(base is not initialized
          -    Allocate block with aligned size by invoking *sbrk*
          -    Update base pointer